-- Chairman, Mini-symposium on The Lens as a Syncytium, Biophysical Society Meeting, 1980. - Co-Chairman, with Brian Salzberg, Symposium on Fine Processing in the Fine Processes of the Nervous System, Biophysical Society Meeting, 1984. - Chairman of Symposium and Luncheon Calcium Signals in Muscle, Biophysical Society Meeting, 1985 - Chairman of Symposium.
-Nerve Impulse: From Conduction to Channels by way ofConductance at the 100th Anniversary Meeting of the American Physiological Society, 1987. - Chairman of Symposium.
-Skeletal Muscle Physiology: an Update at the 100th Anniversary Meeting of the American Physiological Society, 1987. - Chairman of Minisymposium.
-Moving through (Biological) Channels, Society of Industrial and Applied Mathematics Conference on Applied Probability in Science and Engineering, New Orleans, 1990.
+Chairman, Mini-symposium on The Lens as a Syncytium, Biophysical Society Meeting, 1980.

+Co-Chairman, with Brian Salzberg, Symposium on Fine Processing in the Fine Processes of the Nervous System, Biophysical Society Meeting, 1984.

+Chairman of Symposium and Luncheon Calcium Signals in Muscle, Biophysical Society Meeting, 1985

+Chairman of Symposium.
+Nerve Impulse: From Conduction to Channels by way of Conductance at the 100th Anniversary Meeting of the American Physiological Society, 1987.